sergiozxy/Urban-Effect-Of-Water-Sediment/README.md

 # Urban-Effect-Of-Water-Sediment

-Analysis of urban land cover's effect on water sediment in michigan.
+Analysis of the effect of urban land cover on water sediment in Michigan.
+The slides contain the information from the analysis.
+Further work is needed to refine the partitioning and classification.